Waynesville, North Carolina

 In Waynesville, NC, there are eight kindergarten to grade 12 schools.
 Waynesville Public Schools all belong to one district, the Haywood County Schools School District.
 There are five Waynesville elementary schools, two Waynesville middle schools, one Waynesville high school and 11 Waynesville preschool facilities.

 The Haywood County District Court is in the State’s Thirtieth Judicial District, 30B.
 The District Court is the proper division for general civil cases, such as personal injury, where the amount in controversy is $10,000 or less.
 Civil cases in District Court may be tried before a jury.
 The Superior Court is the proper division for the trial of civil actions in which the amount in total damages exceeds $10,000.
-Many personal injury cases, including tractor-trailer accidents, medical malpractice challenges, nursing home abuse cases, and injuries under the heading of premises liability, would be heard in Haywood County Superior Court.
+Many personal injury cases, including tractor-trailer accidents, medical challenges, nursing home abuse cases, and injuries under the heading of premises liability, would be heard in Haywood County Superior Court.